Krish2002/IncludAI/COMPLETE_DEPLOYMENT_GUIDE.md

 ### If chatbot doesn't load in iframe:
 - Check if Streamlit app is running
-- Verify environment variables are set
+- Verify secrets are configured correctly in Streamlit Cloud
 - Check browser console for CORS errors
 - Try accessing the Streamlit URL directly